"Wanna know the best thing about unconscious chicks? They can't say no."

 "What?!
 Oh yeah, like I'm the only one thinking it."This is a kissing trope most common in anime and manga; the setting is a bedroom, or simply a place to rest, and two characters, one often harboring unrequited feelings for the other.
 The premise is that one character is unconscious, whether previously knocked out, feverish, comatose, in a drunken stupor, or simply asleep; the other falls for "their attractive sleeping face", and unable to resist, leans in to lock lips… This situation will progress differently depending on the genre of the series, and the status of the characters.
 They may or may not pull it off, resulting in an Indirect Kiss, First Kiss, etc., or they may be interrupted by another character bursting in, usually including a guilty start.
 It is not unknown for the other person to be feigning sleep when they realize that the character might kiss them.
 Frequently used in shojo series and shonen love comedies, where the girl's vulnerability seems irresistible to the male character.
 This trope is fairly gender-equitable, though, as girls are also prone to this urge.
 In Real Life, it is known as somnophilia.
+Some people take things a bit further than kissing, and out-and-out have sex with someone who is unconscious.
+In Real Life, this is a form of rape, as unconscious people cannot give any kind of consent, informed or otherwise, and it's second only to necrophilia in creepy factor.
+And some people deliberately set out to do this to people by Slipping a Mickey into their drinks or otherwise rendering them unconscious before making their move.
 Sister Trope to Converse with the Unconscious.
 Compare with Slain in Their Sleep.
-Contrast Kiss of Life, which is often mistaken for this, and I Love the Dead, which is about kissing a corpse.
+Contrast Kiss of Life, which is often mistaken for this, and I Love the Dead, which is about kissing (and doing further things with) a corpse.
 One common reason why Orderlies Are Creeps in fiction is that they're often portrayed as being into this.

 — Duke Devlin, Yu-Gi-Oh!
 The Abridged Series